 Prior to setting an appointment with Berkeley Law Notary Services, please:

-- ensure that all signatories to the document(s) are present with a valid picture ID.
+- Ensure that all signatories to the document(s) are present and can produce a valid picture ID.

 ACCEPTABLE IDENTIFICATION DOCUMENTS

 Any U.S. state-issued driver's license or ID card; Canadian or Mexican driver's license; U.S. passport or foreign passport stamped by USCIS; USCIS ID card (green card, naturalization or immigration documents); State, county, or city employee ID card (issued by the State of California only).